marked-gil/guess-that-word/README.md

     * [os](https://docs.python.org/3/library/os.html) - a built-in module to use operating-system-dependent functionality.
 This is used in the program, along the with `sys` module, to refresh/re-start the program.
     * [sys](https://docs.python.org/3/library/sys.html) - a built-in module where the sys.executable and sys.argv came from, which were passed into the os.execv method to restart the game.
     * [random](https://docs.python.org/3/library/random.html) - a built-in module that generates pseudo-randomness.
 This was used in adding randomness to the selection of words from the custom dictionary module, and to the randomness of the provision of letters as hints.
     * [localStoragePy](https://pypi.org/project/localStoragePy/) - an external Python package that allows local storage of data.
-This is used to locally store the high score, retrieve it, and/or delete it when in the Beat the High Score mode.
+This is used to locally store the high score, retrieve it, and/or delete it when in the 'Beat the High Score' mode.
     * [colorama](https://pypi.org/project/colorama/) - an external Python package that colors the terminal text.
 This adds to the aesthetic appeal of the game.
 * Gitpod — the cloud-based IDE (Integrated Developer Environment) used to build this site.
 * Git — as a version control system, was used to monitor and record changes made when building the site.
 This allowed for the restoration of an earlier version of the code when it was necessary.